Erasmus: Death in Basel

 He had remained loyal to Roman Catholicism, but biographers have disagreed whether to treat him as an insider or an outsider.
-(Note: Contrast the "outsider" interpretation of Huizinga "He tried to remain in the fold of the old [Roman] Church, after having damaged it seriously, and renounced the [Protestant] Reformation, and to a certain extent even Humanism, after having furthered both with all his strength."
-Johan Huizinga, Erasmus and the Age of Reformation (tr.
-F. Hopman and Barbara Flower; New York: Harper and Row, 1924), p.
-190. with the "insider" interpretation of Francis Aidan Gasquet "He was a reformer in the best sense, as so many far-seeing and spiritual-minded churchmen of those days were.
+(Note: Contrast the "outsider" interpretation of Huizinga "He tried to remain in the fold of the old [Roman] Church, after having damaged it seriously, and renounced the [Protestant] Reformation, and to a certain extent even Humanism, after having furthered both with all his strength." with the "insider" interpretation of Francis Aidan Gasquet "He was a reformer in the best sense, as so many far-seeing and spiritual-minded churchmen of those days were.
 He desired to better and beautify and perfect the system he found in vogue, and he had the courage of his convictions to point out what he thought stood in need of change and improvement, but he was no iconoclast; he had no desire to pull down or root up or destroy under the plea of improvement.
 That he remained to the last the friend of Popes and bishops and other orthodox churchmen, is the best evidence, over and above his own words, that his real sentiments were not misunderstood by men who had the interests of the Church at heart, and who looked upon him as true and loyal, if perhaps a somewhat eccentric and caustic son of Holy Church.
 Even in his last sickness he received from the Pope proof of his esteem, for he was given a benefice of considerable value.")
-He may not have received or had the opportunity to receive the last rites of the Catholic Church; the contemporary reports of his death do not mention whether he asked for a Catholic priest or not, (Note: According to historian Jan van Herwaarden, it is consistent with Erasmus's view that outward signs were not important; what mattered is the believer's direct relationship with God.
+He may not have received or had the opportunity to receive the last rites of the Catholic Church; (Note: This assertion is contradicted by Gonzalo Ponce de Leon speaking in 1595 at the Roman Congregation of the Index on the (mostly successful) de-prohibition of Erasmus's works said that he died "as a Catholic having received the sacraments.") the contemporary reports of his death do not mention whether he asked for a Catholic priest or not, (Note: According to historian Jan van Herwaarden, it is consistent with Erasmus's view that outward signs were not important; what mattered is the believer's direct relationship with God.
 However, van Herwaarden states that "he did not dismiss the rites and sacraments out of hand but asserted a dying person could achieve a state of salvation without the priestly rites, provided their faith and spirit were attuned to God" (i.e., maintaining being in a State of Grace) noting Erasmus's stipulation that this was "as the (Catholic) Church believes.") if any were secretly or privately in Basel.

 He was buried with great ceremony in the Basel Minster (the former cathedral).
 The Protestant city authorities remarkably allowed his funeral to be an ecumenical Catholic requiem Mass.